drevops/vortex/.scaffold/docs/content/tools/README.md

 # Tools

-DrevOps comes with a set of tools to help you develop and maintain your Drupal project.
+Scaffold comes with a set of tools to help you develop and maintain your Drupal project.

 The tools their own configuration files with sensible defaults to make them work